St. Louis tornado outbreak of February 1959: February 10 event

-Crescent–Northwestern Downtown St. Louis, Missouri/Madison, Illinois
+Crescent–St. Louis, Missouri/Madison, Illinois

-This catastrophic and violent F4 tornado first touched down in the southwest corner of St. Louis County in Crescent, Missouri just southwest of Sherman.
-The tornado first caused some minor damage to homes in Sherman, as it moved northeast before passing through Jedburg and Cedar Bluff.
-Damage continued to be minor as the tornado struck Mountain Ridge, Lincoln Beach, Fern Glen, Southern Twin Oaks, Barretts, and Ozark View.
-As the tornado entered Warson Woods, it began to intensify sharply and damage became much more severe as it reached F2 status.
+This fast-moving, catastrophic, and violent F4 tornado first touched down in the southwest corner of St. Louis County in Crescent, Missouri, just southwest of Sherman.
+The tornado first caused some minor damage to homes in Sherman as it moved northeastward.
+It continued to cause minor damage to homes and other buildings as it moved through rural areas towards St. Louis As the tornado entered Warson Woods, it began to intensify sharply and damage became much more severe as it reached F2 status.
 Homes and stores had their roofs ripped off and numerous trees and power lines were downed.
 Similar to worse destruction was seen in Rock Hill, Brentwood, and Maplewood.
 Throughout St. Louis County, the tornado killed 10, injured 170, and caused $25 million in damage.

 The tornado then entered St. Louis City, devastating the area.
-It first damaged dozens of buildings and homes in the neighborhoods of Franz Park, Hi-Pointe, and Clayton-Tamm in Northern Benton before tearing part of the roof off the St. Louis Arena and blowing down a TV tower in Northern Gratiot.
-It then reached its peak intensity as it tore through Forest Park and into the Central West End, Vandeventer, Covenant Blu-Grand Center, and Jeff Vanderlou neighborhoods in Northwestern Downtown St. Louis, where widespread F3 and isolated F4 damage was observed.
-Many brick apartments and family restaurants at Olive St. and Boyle Ave. suffered major damage.
-A block away, multiple homes were heavily damaged or destroyed along Whitter St., including some that were leveled.
-A destroyed three-story house at the corner of Whitter St. and Delmar Blvd. saw its lower floors completely collapse, causing the attic to completely cave in on the structure while remaining largely intact.
+It first damaged dozens of buildings and homes in the neighborhoods of Franz Park, Hi-Pointe, and Clayton-Tamm in Northern Benton before tearing part of the roof off the St. Louis Arena and blowing down the KTVI-2 television tower in Northern Gratiot.
+It then reached its peak intensity as it tore through Forest Park and into the Central West End, Vandeventer, Covenant Blu-Grand Center, and JeffVanderLou neighborhoods in northwest St. Louis, where widespread F3 and isolated F4 damage was observed.
+Many brick apartments and family restaurants at Olive Street and Boyle Avenue suffered major damage.
+A block away, multiple homes were heavily damaged or destroyed along Whitter Street, including some that were leveled.
+A destroyed three-story house at the corner of Whitter Street and Delmar Boulevard saw its lower floors completely collapse, causing the attic to completely cave in on the structure while remaining largely intact.
 Eight people were killed at this location.
 More buildings were wrecked along Sarah St. and an apartment building along North Prairie Ave. lost its entire rear wall, leaving it open like a doll house.
 The tornado continued to wreak havoc as it swept through the St. Louis Place, Hyde Park, and Near North Riverfront neighborhoods.
 Numerous other buildings along with automobiles, trees, and power lines were damaged or destroyed with debris littering the streets and hundreds of people trapped in the rubble of the collapsed buildings.
 Throughout St. Louis, the tornado killed 11, injured 175, and caused $25 million in damage.